 DID YOU KNOW SERIES!
 Hello everyone!!
 I'm here today again with another product from ETC Papers.
 They have a product that I know you will love.
 It's Glitter Paper!!
 Yes, glitter paper that does not create a mess.
 As a matter of fact, I'm going to sha

 - DIY Glitter Paper crafts I Easy Gift ideas I Make glitter sheet flowers at home I Creative Diaries -

 DIY Glitter Paper crafts I Easy Gift ideas I Make glitter sheet flowers at home I Creative Diaries Hope you all enjoyed this video Show your love by like and...

 Glitter paste is literally what the name implies.
 It is a base of glue mixed with the right amount of glitter to create a thick paste.
 It can be applied to a stencil or used any way you wish.

 Different companies call their products by different names, but they are all basically the same.
 The paste can be applied to paper and other surfaces.
-Check the manufacturers directions for what surfaces can be used.
+Check the manufacturer's directions for what surfaces can be used.

 The most popular use of glitter paste is with stencils.
-The glitter paste is applied to a stencil that has been taped down ti the surface that is being decorated with a palette knife.
+The glitter paste is applied to a stencil that has been taped down to the surface that is being decorated with a palette knife.
 The stencil is them lifted straight off the surface.
 It is important to have a tub of water nearby so that the stencil can be placed into it.
 The stencil should be washed as soon as possible so that the water does not stick or dry on it.

 At the end of your project day sweep the paste off of the sides or edge of the tub.
-Using a misting spray, spray the tub twice with water or add up to 5-8 drops of water, then mix the paste thoroughly, close the lid tightly & then Tap the base of the tub gently on a hard surface to collect the paste in the bottom of the tub.
+Using a misting spray, spray the tub twice with water or add up to 5–8 drops of water, then mix the paste thoroughly, close the lid tightly and then tap the base of the tub gently on a hard surface to collect the paste in the bottom of the tub.

 Glitter Paste Ideas